Duration: 70 minutes

 From Tuakau New Zealand to the stages of New York, Douglas’s journey has included drugs, alcohol, illness and accolades.
 Haunting Douglas is a portrait of a great artist and features excerpts from his extraordinary body of work.

-View excerpt from this title at NZ On Screen
+View excerpts from this title at NZ On Screen